 Line workers encounter serious hazards on their jobs and must follow safety procedures to minimize danger.
 For example, workers must wear safety equipment when entering underground manholes and test for the presence of gas before going underground.

-Specifically, electric power-line workers have hazardous jobs.
-A worker can be electrocuted if he or she comes in contact with a live cable on a high-voltage power line.
+Electrical power-line installers and repairers can be electrocuted if they come in contact with a live cable on a high-voltage power line.
 When workers engage live wires, they use electrically insulated protective devices and tools to minimize their risk.

-Power lines are typically higher than telephone lines, increasing the risk of severe injury from a fall.
-To prevent injuries, line installers use fall-protection equipment when working on poles or towers.
+To prevent injuries, line installers and repairers use fall-protection equipment when working on poles or towers.
 Safety procedures and training have significantly reduced the danger for line workers.
-However, the occupation is still among the most dangerous.
-As a result, telecommunications and electrical line workers have a rate of injuries and illnesses that is higher than the national average.
+However, telecommunications line installers and repairers still have one of the highest rates of injuries and illnesses of all occupations.

 Although most work full time during regular business hours, some line installers and repairers must work evenings and weekends.
 In emergencies or after storms and other natural disasters, workers may have to work long hours for several days in a row.

-To become proficient, most line installers and repairers require technical instruction and long-term on-the-job training.
-Apprenticeships are common.
+A high school diploma or equivalent is typically required for entry-level positions, but most line installers and repairers need technical instruction and long-term on-the-job training to become proficient.
+Apprenticeships are also common.

 Most companies require line installers and repairers to have a high school diploma or equivalent.
 Employers prefer candidates with basic knowledge of algebra and trigonometry.
 In addition, technical knowledge of electricity or electronics obtained through military service, vocational programs, or community colleges can also be helpful.